A visual guide to modern Japanese fiction (II)

 The following diagram provides a visual representation of the development of narrative fiction in postwar Japan, beginning in 1945.
 The diagram is original, although it is modeled on similar diagrams found in such sources as Akiyama Ken and Miyoshi Yukio, eds., Genshoku: Shin Nihonbungaku shi (Bun'eidō, 2016).
 The diagram may be used freely in printed form as long as an appropriate attribution is given.
 Online reproduction is prohibited.

 The chief problem in the postwar period is that literary histories tend to stop identifying specific groups of writers quite early.
 In fact, comprehensive literary histories typically end with the appearance of Murakami Haruki in the 1980s, although they also dedicate sections to women writers (Kōno Taeko [1926-2015] and Tsushima Yūko [1947-2016], for example) and touch on the sort of cultural diversification represented by such writers as Kin Sekihan (Kim Sok-pom, b.
-1925), an ethnically Korean (zainichi) writer; Ōshiro Tatsuhiro (b.
-1925), the first Okinawan to win the Akutagawa Prize; and Nakagami Kenji (1946-92), of burakumin ("hamlet people") origin.
-Commonly accepted periodization does not get far beyond postmodernism in terms of style or the end of the Shōwa period (1926-89) in terms of history.
+1925), an ethnically Korean (zainichi) writer; Ōshiro Tatsuhiro (1925-2020), the first Okinawan to win the Akutagawa Prize; and Nakagami Kenji (1946-92), of burakumin ("hamlet people") origin.
+Commonly accepted periodization does not get far beyond postmodernism in terms of style or the end of the Shōwa period (1926-89) in terms of chronology.

 The early postwar period saw the reemergence of established literary figures like Tanizaki Jun'ichirō and Kawabata Yasunari.
 These writers more or less picked up where they had left off before the war, publishing some of their most representative works in the 1950s and 1960s even though they were considered to belong to an older generation of writers.
 The Burai-ha ("Decadent") writers were a younger set of writers who had begun publishing in the 1930s and were deeply affected by Japan's defeat in World War II, adopting a nihilistic, free-agent stance toward postwar Japanese society.
-Dazai Osamu, who committed suicide in 1948, is surely the best known of this group and is still fairly widely read.
+Dazai Osamu, who committed suicide in 1948, is surely the best known of this group and is still widely read.

-A certain amount of arbitrariness also characterizes membership in the Third Generation of New Writers, who got their professional start around the time of the Korean War (1950-52) and may perhaps be distinguished from their "postwar generation" seniors in the way they evidenced a distrust of any ideological point of view, preferring to adopt a more narrowly personal approach to their materials.
+A certain amount of arbitrariness also characterizes membership in the Third Generation of New Writers, who got their professional start around the time of the Korean War (1950-52) and may perhaps be distinguished from their "postwar generation" seniors in the way they evinced a distrust of any ideological point of view, preferring to adopt a more narrowly personal approach to their materials.
 The Third Generation writers themselves were all old enough to have taken part in the war.